HAET2022/HAET2022.github.io/cfp.md

 - compression methods to reduce memory usage and/or complexity of deep learning during training,
 - hardware architectures and implementations for deep learning training,
 - energy reduction techniques for deep learning training,
-- open-source designs, implementations and code related to efficient deep-learning implementations,
+- open-source designs, implementations, and code related to efficient deep-learning implementations,
 - energy models or energy-efficiency benchmarks for deep learning training implementations,
 - applications of low-energy deep learning training,
 - equilibrium-propagation-based techniques and/or their hardware implementations,
-- few-shot/few-labels and semi-supervised learning methods for training on chip.
+- few-shot/few-labels and semi-supervised learning methods for training on-chip.

 # Awards and Prizes